 The diagram shows the respiratory system in humans.

-Getting oxygen from the air into the blood and removing carbon dioxide is referred to as gas exchange.
+Getting oxygen from the air into the blood and removing carbon dioxide is referred to as gas exchange (basically, swapping CO2 for oxygen).
 The alveoli have several adaptations that allow gas exchange to take place with the maximum effect:

 1. They provide a large surface area where gas exchange can take place.